ToninoK/SRP-2021-22/CryptoChallenge.md

     `virtualenv venv`

-2. We get inside the virtual environment with `./venv/source/bin/activate` and install the cryptography package which we will need
+2. We get inside the virtual environment with `source ./venv/bin/activate` and install the cryptography package which we will need

     `pip install cryptography`